Blog

 Elaina Jadin Romance Author logo

 You’ve self-published a book.
 Congrats!
 Now how do you find your readers?
 On this episode, Emily sat down with prolific romance authors Elaina Jadin and Marie Robinson to discuss just that, along with the best marketing tools you can use to to find—and keep—an enthusiastic army of fans.
-They also chat about how having a … Read more
+They also chat about how having … Read more

 Episode 44: Book Marketer and Publisher Robyn Crummer-Olson